Knowledge Hub

 What's the share purchase agreement process?

-The share purchase agreement process can be divided up into three main phases:
+The share purchase agreement process can be divided into three main phases:

-• The pre-contract phase, where the parties negotiate heads of terms, exchange certain legal documents such as confidentiality and exclusivity agreements, carry out due diligence and prepare the SPA
+• Pre-contract.
+The parties negotiate heads of terms, sign NDAs and exclusivity agreements, carry out due diligence and draft the SPA

-• The contract phase, where the share purchase agreement is negotiated and executed, the seller obtains any consents needed for the transaction to proceed and fulfils any other contract conditions
+• Contract negotiation.
+The seller obtains any consents needed for the transaction to proceed and fulfils any other contract conditions.
+The parties negotiate the SPA terms

-As part of the due diligence phase, the seller will provide the buyer with information about the company such as:
+During due diligence, the seller provides the buyer with information about the company such as:

 • Accounts and financial projections